-Question: My ex broke up with me because she’s just overwhelmed with the stressors in her life right now.
-We were together 2 years long distance but would be reunited soon because I’m moving back home to the state she is in after my residency.
-I tried to talk to her over the phone but she said she didn’t want to talk about it anymore but also said she really wanted this relationship to work but can’t right now.
+We were together 2 years long distance but will be reunited soon.
+I’m moving back home to the state she is in after my residency.
+I tried to talk to her about us over the phone but she said she didn’t want to talk.
+She says she wants us to get back together but can’t right now.
 I asked if talking face to face would change her mind but she insisted she does not want me to fly over to her, said she’d would not see me.

 I’ve never connected with another person as much as I have with her and want her back so bad.
-My question is, should I fly over to meet her one last time?
+What’s your expert advice?

-If she’s open to talking via text or phone calls, use that to keep the lines of communication open, then after you finish your residency and are back to her state, you can try to actively get her back.
+If she’s open to talking via text or phone calls, use that to keep the lines of communication open.
+When you finish your residency and are back to her state; you can try to meet and even actively get her back.

 The real good thing going for you is that the break-up is due to stress in her life and not problems with the relationship.
 Most stressors are temporary, things could change in the next few weeks or months.